Visit Wilderness

 (No official title, designates Lassen Volcanic Wilderness) - Public Law 92-510 (10/19/1972) To designate certain lands in the Lassen Volcanic National Park, California, as wilderness

-For more information (To download or see all affected Wilderness areas) visit our law library for 92-510 or special provisions for 92-510 or legislative history for 92-510 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 92-510 or special provisions for 92-510 or legislative history for 92-510 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.